Racism in Poland: Racism towards ethnic minorities

+Jews

-King Casimir III the Great brought Jews to Poland during the Black Death at a time when Jewish communities were being persecuted and expelled from all over Europe.
-As a result of better living conditions, 80% of the world's Jews lived in Poland by the mid-16th century.
+King Casimir III the Great brought Jews to Poland during the Black Death when Jewish communities were persecuted and expelled from several European kingdoms.
+With better living conditions, 80% of world Jewry lived in Poland by the mid-16th century.
 During the 15th century in the royal capital of Kraków, extremist clergymen advocated violence against the Jews, who gradually lost their positions.
 In 1469, Jews were expelled from their old settlement and forced to move to Spiglarska Street.
 In 1485, Jewish elders were forced to renounce trade in Kraków, leading many Jews to leave for Kazimierz which did not fall under the restrictions due to its status as a royal town.
 Following the 1494 fire in Kraków, a wave of anti-Jewish attacks occurred.
 King John I Albert forced the remaining Jews of Kraków to move to Kazimierz.
 Starting in 1527, Jews were no longer admitted into the city walls of Warsaw (generally speaking, temporary stays were possible in the royal palace).
 Only the Praga suburb was open to them.

-The Council of Four Lands created in 1581 was a Jewish diet presided over by community elders from each major part of Poland, another governing body was established in Lithuania in 1623.
-Jewish communities were usually protected by the szlachta (nobles) in exchange for their work administering the nobles' domains.
-As such, they were often on the front line in revolts against the lords of the land, as was the case during the Cossack revolts in 1630, 1637 and 1639.
-It is estimated, in particular, that 30,000 Jews perished from 1648 to 1649 as a result of the Chmielnicki Uprising.

-In Congress Poland, Jews gained civic rights with the ukase (edict) of 5 June 1862, two years before serfdom was abolished and the peasantry was freed.
-35 years later, in 1897, the 1.4 million Jews represented 14% of the population of the Russian-administered partition, which included Warsaw and Lodz.
+The Council of Four Lands created in 1581 was a Jewish diet presided over by community elders from each major part of Poland, while another governing body was established in Lithuania in 1623.
+Jewish communities were usually protected by the szlachta (nobles) in exchange for managing the nobles' domains.
+In Congress Poland, Jews gained civic rights with the ukase (edict) of 5 June 1862, two years before serfdom was abolished.
+35 years later, the 1.4 million Polish Jews represented 14% of whom within the Russian-administered partition, which included Warsaw and Łódź.